rashed-08/SuperShop/README.md

 Or right click on your project, properties -> Java Build Path -> Library -> Add external jar.

 I also write to create all table code for mysql.
 For this, you should install one of the mysql server 5.5 to 5.7 version.

-Any where in the project, if you don't understand the code, please knock me in facebook message or what's app message.